IGBAB/JO - Education Records/Records of Students with Disabilities

-Regarding records to be released to district officials within the agency, the district’s notice includes criteria for determining legitimate educational interest and the criteria for determining which school officials have legitimate educational interests.
+The district’s notice includes criteria for determining legitimate educational interest and the criteria for determining which school officials within the agency have legitimate educational interests.
 School officials may also include a volunteer or contractor who performs an institutional service on behalf of the school.

 The district shall give full rights to education records to either parent, unless the district has been provided legal evidence that specifically revokes these rights.
 Once the student reaches age 18 those rights transfer to the student.

-A copy of this policy and administrative regulations shall be made available upon request by parents and students 18 years or older or emancipated and the general public.
+A copy of this policy and administrative regulation shall be made available upon request to parents and students 18 years of age or older or an emancipated student and the general public.

 ORS 343.177 (3)